aspose-diagram/Aspose.Diagram-Documentation/pythonjava/developer-guide/working-with-fields/insert-fields/_index.md

 Aspose.Diagram for Python via Java lets you create and insert field to Microsoft Visio diagrams from within your own applications, without Microsoft Office Automation.

 ### **Programming Sample**
+The following piece of code insert a field in shape.
-{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Introduction-DetectFormatfromInputStream-DetectFormatfromInputStream.java" >}}
+{{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Fields-InsertField.py" >}}